Find a Qualified Attorney Near You

 The general rule is that a person should continuously maintain lawful permanent residency in the United States for at least five years before applying for naturalization.
 The U.S. citizen applicant must also be physically present in the country for at least 30 months out of the five years before the date of the naturalization application (Form N-400).
 But certain exceptions and waivers may apply in some cases.

-It is also important to remember that the Department of Homeland Security (DHS) offers immigrant visa opportunities every fiscal year.
-Noncitizens with Temporary Protected Status or those under Deferred Action for Childhood Arrivals (DACA) can avail of these immigrant visa opportunities.
+The Department of Homeland Security (DHS) offers immigrant visa opportunities every fiscal year.
+Noncitizens with Temporary Protected Status or those under Deferred Action for Childhood Arrivals (DACA) can pursue these immigrant visa opportunities.

 The intricacies of U.S. immigration law can be hard to understand.
 The process can be daunting, particularly for nonimmigrants or noncitizens looking at adjustment of status.
 Some are even facing the risk of deportation and looking to find ways to stay in the country.

 Whatever your circumstances may be, it is best to seek help from an immigration attorney near you.
-They can help you understand your naturalization eligibility or the adjustment of status.
-They can find ways to navigate the complexities of immigration law and provide legal advice based on your case.
+They can help you understand your naturalization eligibility or adjustment of status.
+They can recommend ways to navigate immigration law and provide tailored legal advice based on your case.

-Finally, you need to stay informed about the changes in immigration laws.
-You can check the USCIS official website for updates.
-There are also U.S. government websites that cover topics related to immigration, such as the DHS website and its agencies.
+Finally, it’s crucial to stay informed about the changes in immigration laws.
+You can check the USCIS official website for updates or consult an attorney for up-to-date guidance.

 Can I Solve This on My Own or Do I Need an Attorney?